kehav1534/Bharati-Radio/README.md

 # Bharati-Radio
-A full-fledge website for Bharati Radio.
+A full-fledge website for Bharati Radio developed using .NET-MVC, HTML, JS, CSS.